-One approach to TMDL implementation would be to develop a watershed based plan for the Deep Brook Sub-Regional Basin.
+The DEP encourages all local stakeholders to continue their efforts by working together to formulate a watershed based plan to implement the TMDL.
 A watershed based plan formulated at the local level will most efficiently make use of local resources by assigning tasks to responsible parties and serving as an agreed roadmap to reducing bacteria levels in the Basin.
-DEEP encourages all local stakeholders to continue their efforts by working together to formulate a watershed based plan to implement the TMDL.